javadr/gedit-quran/README.md

 <p align="center"><img src="images/quran-dialog.png" alt="quran-dialog" width="50%" /></p>
 <p align="center"><img src="images/gedit-window.png" alt="gedit-window" width="100%" /></p>

+## Options

+The `gedit-quran` plugin offers several customization options to tailor your experience:

+1. **Ayah Number:** Appends the Ayah number to the end of each Ayah.

+2. **NewLine Character:** Typesets each Ayah on a separate line for improved readability.

+3. **LaTeX Integration:** Utilize the `LaTeX` command to incorporate the `LaTeX` macro, in conjunction with the [quran LaTeX package](http://ctan.org/pkg/quran).

 ## Contributing

 Feel free to contribute by opening issues or submitting pull requests.